oracle/oracle-database-operator/docs/sidb/README.md

 For more information about Database Actions, see: [Oracle Database Actions](https://docs.oracle.com/en/database/oracle/sql-developer-web/21.2/index.html).

-### Application Express
+### Delete ORDS
+- To delete ORDS run the following command:

+      kubectl delete oraclerestdataservice ords-sample

+- You cannot delete referred Single Instance Database (SIDB) before deleting its ORDS resource.

+## APEX Enabled Database

-Oracle APEX (previously known as Oracle Application Express) is a low-code development platform that enables developers to build scalable, secure enterprise apps, with world-class features that can be deployed anywhere.
+Oracle APEX is a low-code development platform that enables developers to build scalable, secure enterprise apps, with world-class features that can be deployed anywhere.

 Using APEX, developers can quickly develop and deploy compelling apps that solve real problems and provide immediate value.
 Developers won't need to be an expert in a vast array of technologies to deliver sophisticated solutions.
 Focus on solving the problem and let APEX take care of the rest.

 To access APEX, You need to configure APEX with the ORDS.
 The following section will explain configuring APEX with ORDS in details:

-#### Configure APEX with ORDS
+#### Provision APEX with ORDS

 * For quick provisioning, use the sample **[config/samples/sidb/oraclerestdataservice_apex.yaml](../../confi/samples/sidb/oraclerestdataservice_apex.yaml)** file.
 For example: